-Revenge bedtime procrastination is intentionally delaying going to bed to gain a sense of control over their leisure time.
+Revenge bedtime procrastination (RBP) is intentionally delaying going to bed to gain a sense of control over leisure time.

 The term originated in China alongside the notorious 996 work schedule and resultant frustration with extended and exhausting work hours that allowed little time for personal enjoyment.
 The term gained wider recognition peaking in search traffic in early 2021 after being popularised on social media platforms such as Twitter and TikTok.